 So how does merino wool stack up compared to other common types of wool?
 While that does depend on your reasons for buying a wool garment, there are certain factors that make merino the preferred wool type for a variety of uses.

 No. There’s no denying that good merino wool has a supple, delightful feel - but it’s nowhere near the softest wool you can find, and that’s taking into consideration how differently anyone might interpret “softness”.
 The length of a strand of hair and its thickness are good indicators of how soft any given wool garment might be.
 For softer wools, you’ll want to consider cashmere, angora or even lamb’s wool.

 No. But, since this can depend on how a person actually feels while wearing any given garment, it’s hard to say for certain.
 But, wools made from certain types of oxen found in the arctic produce garments believed to retain heat much better than many other common types of wool.
 However, textiles like these may only be suitable for outerwear garments, whereas merino wool is comfortable enough to wear close to the skin.

-Your wallet will definitely feel a bit of sting when it comes time to buy good quality merino wool, but it’s not the most expensive type of wool out there.
+Your wallet will definitely feel a bit of sting when it comes time to buy good quality merino wool and merino wool clothing, but it’s not the most expensive type of wool out there.
 Antique rarities aside, the Peruvian vicuna, an animal related to the alpaca, produces the most expensive type of wool in the world.
 Vicuna’s are closely protected and exclusive to Peru.

 If merino wool isn’t really the best or most valuable wool in any of these categories, then why is it so popular?
 It’s a fair question and has an equally fair answer - it’s usually the best balance between comfort, function and cost when compared to every other type of wool.